WorldQL/worldql_server/README.md

 ### Using CLion
 Simply open the project after installing the [Rust plugin](https://plugins.jetbrains.com/plugin/8182-rust/docs) and everything should work correctly; you will only need to change one setting.
 Under `Languages & Frameworks` > `Rust` > `rustfmt` ensure `Use rustfmt instead of built-in formatter` is checked.

+## Viewing Documentation
+The best documentation available is our hand-written docs site, available at https://docs.worldql.com/, or view the source at [WorldQL/docs.worldql.com](https://github.com/WorldQL/docs.worldql.com)

+You can also view the project's auto-generated Rustdoc documentation by running the `./view_documentation.sh` script, located in the project's root directory.

 ## Formatting and Linting
 WorldQL uses [rustfmt](https://github.com/rust-lang/rustfmt) for formatting and [Clippy](https://github.com/rust-lang/rust-clippy) for linting.
 Both come as standard with a Rustup toolchain installation, but if you don't have them you can simply use Rustup to install them. **Note that the current rustfmt formatting rules requires the use of Rust nightly.**